JeanRoelensYnov/AdvancedPythonProject/README.md

 If you wish to install a specific version of python you can choose the wanted version [here](https://www.python.org/downloads/).

-This program won't work with python version higher thant 3.11 for now !
+This program won't work with python version older or equal than 3.11 for now !

 ## How to install the libraries